18F/before-you-ship/_pages/ato.md

 title: Lifecycle of a Launch
 ---

 Every federal information system must go through NIST's [Risk Management Framework](background/) before it can be used to process federal information.
 This process culminates in a signed Authority to Operate (ATO) being issued.
-Because the Risk Management Process is a complex, multi-step process which will constrain the design and implementation of your system, you should start thinking about how it applies to your system _before_ you begin designing and implementing it.
-The steps of the Risk Management Process should be executed in parallel with other project activities.
-Please get in touch with the Infrastructure Team as soon as your project starts.
+Because the ATO process is a complex, multi-step process which will constrain the design and implementation of your system, you should start thinking about how it applies to your system _before_ you begin designing and implementing it.

 ### Step 0 — Create ATO checklist